Date of Last Revision: May 10, 2022

 - Answering questions regarding AML and Mensa Connect

-- Renaming, editing or deleting messages to keep message threads organized and consistent
+- Renaming, editing, or deleting messages to keep message threads and libraries organized and consistent

-- Issuing official in-forum warnings regarding off-topic posts and potential TOS violations
+- Issuing official private or in-community warnings regarding off-topic posts and potential TOS violations

-- Immediately placing members on moderation following a perceived breach of the TOS, until such time as the Moderators, Lead Moderator, and/or Com3 has determined a course of action
+- Immediately placing members on moderation following a perceived breach of the TOS, until such time as the Moderators, Lead Moderator, and/or Com3 (see below) has determined a course of action

 - Approving or denying moderated posts based on tone and content

-In addition, Community Moderators administer these Terms of Service with regard to the day-to-day functioning of Mensa Connect, ensuring an optimal online experience for each forum member.
-From answering questions to participating in discussions, Moderators actively encourage a positive atmosphere in each of the forum rooms and online chat areas.
+In addition, Community Administrators and Moderators administer these Terms of Service with regard to the day-to-day functioning of Mensa Connect, ensuring an optimal online experience for each community member.
+From answering questions to participating in discussions, Moderators actively encourage a positive atmosphere in each of the communities.

 The Communications subcommittee on Community Issues (Com3) acts as the evaluative body for issues arising on Mensa Connect.
-Com3 is appointed by the Communications Officer and reviews complaints and may recommend corrective action for violations of these guidelines.
+Com3 is appointed by the Communications Officer, reviews complaints, and may recommend corrective action for violations of these guidelines.

 Mensans have many strongly held opinions, and there will be disagreements from time to time on Mensa Connect, some of which may get quite heated.
 If you are experiencing a difficult interaction with another member and are unable to resolve the issue yourself, please notify the moderator(s).

-If a member violates the intent of this service, these guidelines, or the American Mensa's Minimum Standards for Internet Services, he or she will be subject to any or all of the following actions:
+If a member violates the intent of this service, these guidelines, or the American Mensa's Minimum Standards for Internet Services, they may be subject to any or all of the following actions:

-- Informal Intervention - A moderator or host may participate in the discussion thread, asking participants to tone down and self-edit their posts.
+- Informal Intervention - A moderator may participate in the discussion thread, asking participants to tone down and self-edit their posts.

 - Take it to Private Messages - A moderator may request that participants move the conversation to private messages.